getappmap/appmap-js/docs/reference/remote-recording-api.md

 ---
 layout: docs
 title: Docs - Reference
-description: "Learn how to use the AppMap Remote Recording API to start, stop, and save AppMaps.
+description: "Learn how to use the AppMap Remote Recording API to start, stop, and save AppMap Data.
 AppMap agent handles requests on the same port as the app."
 toc: false
 reference: true
 name: Remote recording API